What are the work from home benefits and drawbacks?

 - It can cause stress with friends, family, and loved ones on a real personal level

 What I do like includes:

 - I can define my lifestyle (like getting up, traveling, and working anywhere in the World)

 - The constant challenge to do better comes from within vs. the fear of being fired

 I think working from home is something everyone should give a try if they are given the chance.

 Try asking your superiors if they wouldn’t mind you working from home (remotely) for a day or so, here and there, and see how well you do.
-Come back to them with results and see if you can extend the amount of days.
-With luck you might be able to go full-time from home.
+Come back to them with results and see if you can extend the number of days.
+With luck, you might be able to go full-time from home.

 Of course… if you start your Affiliate Marketing side-hustle on the side and it takes off then why not give it your 100%?
 The option is yours.